NP Visa Sponsorship Jobs in Illinois

 Which visa types are most common for NP roles in Illinois?

-The H-1B is the most common visa for NPs in Illinois, as advanced practice nursing typically qualifies as a specialty occupation requiring a graduate-level degree.
-Some NPs also come through J-1 exchange visitor programs, particularly those affiliated with academic medical centers.
-Canadian-citizen NPs may qualify for TN status under the USMCA, which has a simpler process and no annual cap.
+The H-1B visa is the most common visa for NPs in Illinois, as advanced practice nursing typically qualifies as a specialty occupation requiring a graduate-level degree.
+Some NPs also come through J-1 visa exchange visitor programs, particularly those affiliated with academic medical centers.
+Canadian-citizen NPs may qualify for TN visa status under the USMCA, which has a simpler process and no annual cap.

 Which cities in Illinois have the most NP sponsorship jobs?